Contents

 SSH

-You should log in to prism, aurora and anasazi with X11-forwarding via:
+You should log in to aurora with X11-forwarding via:

 [code sh]